Use Board Templates

 Real User Monitoring (RUM)

-The RUM Board template provides an overview of real user monitoring data from your frontend applications.
+The RUM Board Template provides an overview of real user monitoring data from your frontend applications.

 Tip

-The RUM Board template relies on your source data fields being mapped to Honeycomb standard fields.
+The RUM Board Template relies on your source data fields being mapped to Honeycomb standard fields.
 To learn how to map your fields, visit Dataset Definitions.
 To learn more about instrumenting your frontend application, visit Send Browser Data with Honeycomb Web Instrumentation.

-The RUM Board template includes the following queries:
+The RUM Board Template includes the following queries:

 Query Name Query Description Required Fields